unproductive-labs/isekai-world-state/things/shadowwood_forest.md

 Dense trees block most sunlight, creating an eternal twilight atmosphere.
 Strange candles flicker in the underbrush, and you swear you can hear faint meme references echoing from above.

 ## Current State
-- Mood: Energetically awakening
+- Mood: Energetically awakening, with mysterious undertones
-- Lighting: Twilight with one candle burning brighter
+- Lighting: Twilight with one candle burning brighter, glowing trail visible in deeper woods
-- Inhabitants: One confused merchant (currently alive, very happy)
+- Inhabitants: One confused merchant (currently alone at altar, still very happy)

 ## Things Here
 - **strange_candle**: Sitting on a moss-covered altar, flickering ominously
 - **confused_merchant**: Sells questionable items, respawns when killed
 - **ancient_altar**: Covered in moss, holds mysterious candles
+- **glowing_trail**: A faint luminous path leading to the hidden starlight_grove

 ## Recent Events
 - A merchant set up shop near the altar